-Hit the local transit scene on this Budapest tour that uses trams, trains, and your own two feet.
-See the city's first department store, learn about Liszt, and chill out in City Park before rattling home on the vintage underground subway - Europe's oldest.
+Hit the local transit scene on this Budapest tour that uses trams, the metro, and your own two feet.
+See the city's first department store, learn about Liszt, and explore Heroes' Square before rattling home on the vintage underground subway - the continent's oldest.

 * Discover the secrets behind Budapest’s iconic landmarks, with a local

 * Admire the Parliament building and waterfront from a city tram